A finitely-generated amenable group with very poor compression into Lebesgue spaces: Construction of the example

 \subsection{Some finite-dimensional quotient spaces}

 By considering the subsets

-with $\{x_1,x_2,\ldots,x_d\}$ as given by Lemmas~\ref{lem:big-equidist}, it is not hard to deduce from Lemma~\ref{lem:approx-by-TS} how to embed uniformly bi-Lipschitz copies of the Hamming cubes $\bbZ_2^d$ inside $\bbZ_6\wr G$ so that their diameters grow exponentially faster than the expansion ratios of their embeddings.
+with $\{x_1,x_2,\ldots,x_d\}$ as given by Lemmas~\ref{lem:big-equidist}, it is not hard to deduce from Lemma~\ref{lem:approx-by-TS} how to embed copies of the Hamming cubes $\bbZ_2^d$ with uniform distortion inside $\bbZ_6\wr G$ so that their diameters grow exponentially faster than the expansion ratios of their embeddings.
 However, to obtain cube-\emph{quotients} requires a little more work, in this subsection we prepare the ground for this.

 The difficulty that seems to prevent us from finding these quotients inside $\bbZ_6\wr G$ lies in finding a single subgroup of $\bbZ_6^{\oplus G}$ that is \emph{$G$-translation invariant} and for which the resulting quotient will restrict to the desired quotient on each of these Hamming cube copies separately.
 It is for this reason that we make a second extension of our group, to form our final group of the form $(\bbZ_2^{\oplus (\bbZ_6\wr G)}/V)\rtimes (\bbZ_6\wr G)$ for a suitable choice of $(\bbZ_6\wr G)$-translation invariant $\bbZ_2$-subspace $V$.
 Even in this case we will need to take some care in our proof that the quotient by $V$ really does lead to the bi-Lipschitz obstructions we seek.